foundation-model-stack/pod-vllm/README.md

 * stop on-demand - we can stop the run, if there is a need to release resource or add more resource
 * adaptable - if there are more resource available, it can be restarted and use more resource

-NOTE: We can use Ray to do this job, but this is a simple approach with performant and easy to run.
+NOTE: The code can be adopted to use Ray or Spark on K8s/OCP to do this job, but this is a simple approach with performant and easy to run with minimal installation required for K8s/OCP admin.

 # Step-1 : create pods